gustavosb64/AutoTAD/README.md

 Only the comment section right above the functions, structs or typedefs will be kept after executing autotad over an existing _filename.h_ file, as shown below.
 ```
-// this commment will NOT be
-// kept in the new file

 /*
  * This comment WILL